rapidsai/gpu-bdb/README.md

 bash cluster_configuration/bsql-cluster-startup.sh TCP
 ```

-### Additional useful parameters.
+### Additional useful parameters

 BlazingSQL supports some useful parameters which you can set it up manually, it could achieve better performance in some cases.
-These parameters are by default defined in the `cluster_startup.py` file.
+These parameters are by default defined in the `tpcx_bb/xbb_tools/cluster_startup.py` file.

-For more context about this check it out [config options](https://docs.blazingdb.com/docs/config_options) .
+For more context about this check it out [config options](https://docs.blazingdb.com/docs/config_options).

 ## Data Generation